NH3 (Fertiliser)

 In fact, there are three key elements enabling plant growth - nitrogen, phosphorus (P) - which is key in plant cell division - and potassium (K) - primarily in the form of potash salts (K that's soluble in water), and which helps enable growth for resisting pests.
 Preferably your fertiliser will contain all three, as part of an NPK fertiliser, but sometimes you don't have all three.
 In that case, NH3 is very suitable due to the vast amounts of nitrogen content.

 For this to happen, you need to get the ammonia.
 This can be done on a large industrial scale in the Haber-Bosch process.
-Here, you react nitrogen from the air with hydrogen using a catalyst, high temperatures and high temperatures.
+Here, you react nitrogen from the air with hydrogen using an iron catalyst, high temperatures and high pressures.
 The equation from earlier is how the whole thing works.

 But you can't pump the gas into the soil for it to work as a fertiliser, right?